dotnet/docs-maui/docs/user-interface/graphics/draw.md

 Filled circles can also be drawn with the <xref:Microsoft.Maui.Graphics.CanvasExtensions.FillCircle%2A> method.

 > [!NOTE]
 > There are <xref:Microsoft.Maui.Graphics.ICanvas.DrawEllipse%2A> and <xref:Microsoft.Maui.Graphics.ICanvas.FillEllipse%2A> overloads that take <xref:Microsoft.Maui.Graphics.Rect> and <xref:Microsoft.Maui.Graphics.RectF> arguments.
-In addition, there are also `DrawCircle` and <xref:Microsoft.Maui.Graphics.CanvasExtensions.FillCircle%2A> overloads.
+In addition, there are also <xref:Microsoft.Maui.Graphics.CanvasExtensions.DrawCircle%2A> and <xref:Microsoft.Maui.Graphics.CanvasExtensions.FillCircle%2A> overloads.

 ## Draw a rectangle